 The Parks Canada Park & Ride

 The parking concerns at Moraine Lake have gotten worse each passing year, not better.
-Because of this, in 2023, Parks Canada stopped all personal vehicles from accessing the road.
-The best option for most visitors to see the lake is the Park & Ride shuttle.
+Because of this, Parks Canada stopped all personal vehicles from accessing the road.
+Now the cheapest option for most visitors to see the lake is the Parks Canada Moraine Lake Shuttle.

 It is the best way to guarantee you get to see Moraine Lake.
 This new system reduces the harmful impacts of crowds and ensures visitors do not have to deal with the stresses around parking at the lake.
 It cuts back on congestion and emissions too!

-The Park and Ride parking lot is located at Lake Louise Ski Resort with direct buses to Lake Louise or Moraine Lake.
+The Park and Ride parking lot is located at Lake Louise Ski Resort/Summer Gondola with direct buses to Lake Louise or Moraine Lake.
 It is recommended that you make a shuttle reservation in advance.

-Shuttle reservations will be made available in the spring of 2023.
+Shuttle reservations will be made available in the spring of 2024.
 Parks Canada will release 40% of the operating season.
-The remaining 60% will be released on a rolling window at 8 am, 48 hours before departure day, throughout the entire season.
+If you don’t get a reservation don’t fret – The remaining 60% will be released on a rolling window at 8 am, 2 days before departure day, throughout the entire season.

 Pro Tip: Late afternoon/ evening shuttles are less busy than morning shuttles.
 You are able to reserve a shuttle day of, if there is space available.